|Other Recommended Retailers|

 Firstly, their staff is slightly better trained and have a little more knowledge of the products.
 We will get into this a bit later.
-Secondly, they do offer better quality .
-Lastly, each location has an in house jeweler that can do minor repairs and modifications.
+Secondly, they do offer better quality.
+Lastly, each location has an in-house jeweler that can do minor repairs and modifications.

-Here we will explore Jared’s business model in depth to figure out why their prices and quality are not competitive and how they try to make up for that.
+We did a thorough review of Jared’s business model in depth to figure out why their prices and quality are not competitive and how they try to make up for that.
 We will explore the costs the company has and how that factors into their products and pricing.

-1) Inventory Costs:
+1) Inventory Costs

 This is, by far, the biggest cost for any store.
 A typical Jared Galleria sells roughly $4.8 million dollars of jewelry a year.
 The rule of thumb in retail is that a good store turns over their inventory around 2.5 times a year.